-We have audited the accompanying consolidated balance sheets of American Woodmark Corporation and subsidiaries (the Company) as of April 30, 2022 and 2021, the related consolidated statements of operations, comprehensive income, shareholders' equity, and cash flows for each of the years in the three-year period ended April 30, 2022, and the related notes and financial statement schedule II (collectively, the consolidated financial statements).
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of April 30, 2022 and 2021, and the results of its operations and its cash flows for each of the years in the three-year period ended April 30, 2022 and 2021, conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying consolidated balance sheet of American Woodmark Corporation and subsidiaries (the Company) as of April 30, 2022, the related consolidated statements of operations, comprehensive income, shareholders' equity, and cash flows for each of the years in the two-year period ended April 30, 2022, and the related notes and financial statement schedule II (collectively, the consolidated financial statements).
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of April 30, 2022, and the results of its operations and its cash flows for each of the years in the two-year period ended April 30, 2022, in conformity with U.S. generally accepted accounting principles.